Updated: Apr 30

 Invest in your self-care and don’t feel guilty for doing so

-Take time to rest.
+Take time to rest and be still.
 Be alone and switch off from everyone and everything, even if it’s only for 5-10 minutes per day.
 Even better, book yourself a holistic therapy or go to a spa.
 This rest time is crucial for overall wellbeing as it allows the body to enter ‘rest and digest’ mode, gives us a break on an emotional level and brings about perspective.
 That stressful thing you have been worried about may not seem stressful at all when you have taken some time out for yourself.

 Respect your body in its entirety